Last updated: First published:

 directory if you are missing declarations for the new types and interfaces.

-declare global { type UpdateCallback = undefined | (() => void | Promise<void>); type StartViewTransitionParameter = { types?: string[] | Set<string>; update?: UpdateCallback };
+declare global { type UpdateCallback = undefined | (() => void | Promise<void>); type StartViewTransitionParameter = { types?: string[] | Set<string>; update?: UpdateCallback; };

-interface Document { startViewTransition?(param?: StartViewTransitionParameter | UpdateCallback): ViewTransition; } interface PageSwapEvent extends Event { viewTransition?: ViewTransition; activation?: NavigationActivation; } interface PageRevealEvent extends Event { viewTransition?: ViewTransition; }
+interface Document { startViewTransition?( param?: StartViewTransitionParameter | UpdateCallback ): ViewTransition; } interface PageSwapEvent extends Event { viewTransition?: ViewTransition; activation?: NavigationActivation; } interface PageRevealEvent extends Event { viewTransition?: ViewTransition; }

 interface WindowEventMap { pageswap: PageSwapEvent; pagereveal: PageRevealEvent; }